‘Americashire’ a memoir of life, love in the Cotswolds

 Jennifer Glen Richardson (’92) has written a book she describes as a “rural idyll memoir for any woman unsure about having kids.”

-“Americashire: A Field Guide to a Marriage,” will be published in May by She Writes Press.
-Richardson, who formerly lived in the English countryside and now makes her home in Santa Monica, Calif., answered a few questions about her book.
+“Americashire: A Field Guide to a Marriage,” was published by She Writes Press and is available through a free Kindle download through Aug.
+31. Richardson, who formerly lived in the English countryside and now makes her home in Santa Monica, Calif., answered a few questions about her book.

 How did “Americashire” evolve?